raumildhandhukia/ICA8_Fall22/README.md

 same time on public toilets with 5 urinals when following this rule (Only 2 if the first-person pees into urinal 2 or 4).

 getAvailableUrinals function returns the maximum of free urinals as an integer according to the unwritten rule.

+For above problem, code and JUnit tests are pushed in this repository.
+Run UrinalTest.java file to execute JUnit testings.